FDA says ulcer drugs may raise diarrhea risk

 Health regulators said ulcer drugs such as AstraZeneca Plc's blockbuster Nexium could increase the risk of clostridium difficile-associated diarrhea (CDAD).

-Clostridium difficile is a bacterium that can cause colitis and other intestinal conditions.
+Clostridium difficile is a bacteria naturally present in the gut and can cause colitis and other intestinal conditions.

 The drugs called proton pump inhibitors (PPIs) are widely used for treating ulcers, acid reflux and other conditions.